agalaviz-clay/agalaviz-clay/README.md

 <div align="center">

 # Welcome! 👋 I'm Andres
+### I am a Software Engineer

-This is my nifty [GitHub "Profile README" landing page](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
+This is my nifty [GitHub "Profile README"](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme) landing page.

 ## 💬 About Me
 I love to travel and spend time with my family, and in my free time, you can often find me playing board games with them or enjoying the outdoors at one of the beautiful 10,000+ lakes in Minnesota.